 Most planned C-sections have a spinal, although if you have an in-dwelling epidural they may put in a lot of medicine to get that to work the same way.

 Those epidurals will wear off slowly — and last about 2 hours.
 BUT, your abdomen will have the epidural last the longest, so that’s a total perk of spinal or epidural anesthesia vs general anesthesia.
+We usually leave the catheter in for 12 hours after the surgery and we often will sit you on the side of the bed when that comes out.

 Is an Epidural Safe?